Thermochromism: Papers

-Thermochromic papers are used for thermal printers.
-One example is the paper impregnated with the solid mixture of a fluoran dye with octadecylphosphonic acid.
+Thermochromic papers are used for thermal printers, e.g. for cash register receipts.
+In one manifestation, the paper is impregnated with the solid mixture of a fluoran dye and octadecylphosphonic acid.
 This mixture is stable in solid phase; however, when the octadecylphosphonic acid is melted, the dye undergoes a chemical reaction in the liquid phase, and assumes the protonated colored form.
 This state is then conserved when the matrix solidifies again, if the cooling process is fast enough.
 As the leuco form is more stable in lower temperatures and solid phase, the records on thermochromic papers slowly fade out over years.